First Church of Christ (New London, Connecticut): Steeple collapse

 The structure likely suffered from a long period of deferred maintenance.
 At the moment of the collapse, the tower tipped backwards over the roof of the church, suggesting that the weakness was at the back of the tower.
 Signs of displacement in the NW buttress and deformation in the roof framing have been identified through close retrospective analysis of photos captured prior to the collapse.
 At the front of the tower, there were deficiencies in water drainage from the balconies that ran on either side of the spire, next to the left and right side towers, allowing water to infiltrate.

 Environmental conditions that may have aggravated structural weaknesses include: high levels of ground saturation from a recent rainfall with a record-breaking 4 in falling on January 9, 2024, compounding subsidence and other water infiltration and drainage problems; repeated damage from freeze-thaw cycles; and vibrations from pile driving for building the wind energy infrastructure at the nearby State Pier.
 However given the solid bedrock at the church's foundation, it is more likely that the original faulty masonry aggravated by unaddressed water infiltration was the cause.

 In response to the collapse, Connecticut College evacuated their nearby dormitory Manwaring Hall.
 Subsequently it was found that the collapse of the church damaged the retaining wall of Manwaring Hall.
 On the day of the collapse, the authorities in New London closed City Hall and a post office in an effort to prevent traffic near the site.

 It was determined that the remainder of the structure could not be saved.
 Demolition on the church began on January 26, 2024, and was completed on February 1.
 The bell and the organ were also destroyed.
 The 1970s annex building, though condemned, remained standing until its eventual demolition later in the year.
 The rubble from the church remained on site awaiting an environmental assessment.
 The City of New London placed a lien on Engaging Heaven Church for the expense of securing the site after the collapse and subsequent complete demolition, which cost nearly $250,000.
 Six months after the collapse, plans were underway to sell the site to a housing developer.
-Eastern Connecticut Housing Opportunities (ECHO) has purchased the site.
+Eastern Connecticut Housing Opportunities (ECHO) purchased the site and construction began in 2026.